lozzahax/lozzax-mobile-wallet/README.md

-# Oxen Wallet
+# Lozzax Wallet

-The Oxen Wallet is a Fork of the Cake Wallet.
+The Lozzax Wallet was originally Forked from Oxen Wallet.

 ## Build